Actindo-AG/Documentation/Core1Platform/AdministratingCore1/01_MainAccountSandbox.md

 # Main account and sandboxes

 Each tenant has one live system.
 This is also called main account.
-Licenses, vCores and available storage are bound to the main account and must be shared with all sandboxes resp. clients.
+Licenses, vCores and available storage are bound to the main account and must be shared with all sandboxes respectively clients.
 Each instance (main account or sandbox) has a specific host-prefix which determines how the main account/sandbox can be accessed:

 - main account: https://[host-prefix].actindo.com

 - sandbox: https://[host-prefix].dev.actindo.com

-  > [INFO] You can identify if you are logged in to a sandbox or the main account by the URL.
+  > [Info] You can identify if you are logged in to a sandbox or the main account by the URL.

 ![Sandbox URL](../../Assets/Screenshots/Core1Platform/AdministratingCore1/SandboxURL.png "[Sandbox URL]")

 Each sandbox and each main account have its own separated database.
 This means, that you cannot synchronize data between the main account and the sandbox.

 **Sandboxes**

 Sandboxes have the following characteristics:
-- You can create a sandbox as a copy of the main account with all data, which are currently available in the main account.
-But, after that the sandbox and the main account is not synchronized.
+- You can create a sandbox as a copy of the main account with all data that is currently available in the main account.
+After this, however, the sandbox and the main account is not synchronized.

 - You can install modules that are not yet released by Actindo, this means you can install it for testing purposes without touching your main account.
 On a main account, you can install released versions only.